iltommi/qdb-documentation/source/api/nodejs.rst

       Gets an array of tag objects associated with the Blob.

       :param function callback(err, tags): A callback or anonymous function with error and array of tags parameters.

+  .. js:function:: expiresAt (Date expiry_time)

+      Sets the expiration time for the Blob at a given Date.

+      :param Date expiry_time: A Date at which the Blob expires.

+  .. js:function:: expiresFromNow (int seconds)

+      Sets the expiration time for the Blob as a number of seconds from call time.

+      :param int seconds: A number of seconds from call time at which the Blob expires.

+  .. js:function:: getExpiry ()

+      Gets the expiration time of the Blob.
+A return Date of Jan 1, 1970 means the Blob does not expire.

+      :returns: A Date object with the expiration time.

 The `Cluster` class